filipesilva/fdb/demos/nutrition/README.md

 ## Chart a course

 Now I feel pretty confident about what I want to extract from these CSVs.
-What do I want to do with the data though?
+What do I do with the data after extracting it though?

 I want to:
 1. look it up offline on both desktop and mobile